What Is Decentralized Exchange and How Does It Work?

 The overall principle of DEX’s work is similar to that of CEXs in allowing buying, selling, and exchanging crypto assets by the users.
 However, they operate without intermediaries validating and clearing transactions (which is the CEX itself in the case of centralized exchange use).
 The basis for exchanges between users at DEXs is the self-executing smart contracts allowed by the non-custodial DEX framework.
 The latter presupposes that only users control their assets and private keys, so they are the only persons responsible for the wallet and money management.

 The way a specific DEX functions depends on the degree of its decentralization and the underlying blockchain technology, which we consider further.
+If you’re interested in exploring the world of decentralized exchanges, you can even create your own DEX using the available blockchain technology and Dapp development tools.

 Degrees of DEX Decentralization